 Fresh poblano peppers have so many uses!
 Hopefully you have a plan for your chiles, but if not, here are a few ideas:

 - Make stuffed poblanos.
 Stuffed poblano peppers (also called chiles rellenos) are essentially deep-fried poblanos full of cheese.
 Sounds delicious, right?
+Or, try other poblano recipes.

 - Dehydrate them to make anchos.
 Did you know that “ancho” peppers are just dried poblanos?
 These are popular for making many Mexican sauces and dishes, and are easy to make at home.
 Sun-dried poblanos are the most flavorful, but you can also use a dehydrator.